JEDI HoloNet

 • Anything below this scale is relative, and days shouldn’t be counted precisely (it is recommended to use words like ‘recently’, ‘in a few days’, etc.)

-• 251 represent the three digits of the corresponding years since the Battle of Yavin.
-As of January 2008, 250 galactic standard years have past since the Battle of Yavin.
+• 359 represent the three digits of the corresponding years after the Battle of Yavin, symbolized by ABY.

 The JEDI Environment

 From a technical point of view, JEDI mainly uses the Star Wars: Jedi Knight Jedi Academy (JKA) game along with its own RPMod modification to provide an unique role-playing experience to its members and guests.
-Currently, two JKA servers have been generously donated by members.
+Currently, 3 JKA servers are in use.
 The main server is called the JEDI Temple and is where continuous, strict role-playing occurs.
 More information about the servers and the rules to respect while playing can be found in the links at the top of this page.

 The JEDI Holonet (this very website) provides information about JEDI in general (servers, rules, members, downloads, etc.) and in detail (Archives, Holonews, etc.) for newcomers as well as members.
 Powered by WordPress, the Holonet also offers RSS feeds to stay informed about JEDI news through your favorite RSS reader.